Brad Mertz – Executive Director, RCU / Recycling Coalition of Utah

 Beau Peck – President RCU, Director of Marketing & Zero Waste Services

 Beau is the Director of Marketing & Zero Waste Services for Interwest Paper, Inc – a Utah based recycling company specializing in business recycling and marketing a variety of materials from recycling centers in the West.
 Interwest Paper is part of the Pro Recycling Group, a group of companies compromised of Interwest Paper, Pro Baler Services (equipment – service – and sales), and Pro Polymers (Plastic recycling for Post Industrial Scrap).
 All companies act as one, so the group is a very versatile company with services covering a wide range of areas in the Recycling Industry.
-Beau is the local area representative for Salt Lake County, Summit County, Wyoming and SE Idaho.
+Beau is the local area representative for Wyoming, Southern Utah and SE Idaho.
 Beau is always on the road traveling, installing equipment and improving recycling programs for rural communities.

 Beau lives in West Jordan, UT, and is in a third generation of family businesses in the Waste and Recycling industry.
 He appreciates the opportunity to serve on the board of RCU and believes that recycling is the answer, and will do anything to promote the cause.